 Module 3

-3. Identify emerging trends and innovations in the field of DCRs, including new routes of drug consumption and specialized services for different populations.
+• Identify emerging trends and innovations in the field of DCRs, including new methods of drug consumption and specialised services for diverse populations.

 Monitoring and sharing information on DCR